prkshverma09/languageTeacher/PRD.md

 #### **Core Voice Interaction & Learning Experience**

-* **Bilingual Conversation:** The agent will primarily communicate in the user's native language (Language B) to explain concepts, give instructions, and provide feedback.
-It will introduce words and phrases from the target language (Language A) as part of the lesson.
+* **Bilingual Conversation:** The agent will **ALWAYS communicate in the user's native language (Language B)** to explain concepts, give instructions, and provide feedback.
+It will teach words and phrases from the target language (Language A) as part of the lesson.
+  * **Example:** A Hindi speaker learning English will hear: *"चलिए एक सरल अभिवादन से शुरू करते हैं। अंग्रेजी में 'Hello' कैसे कहते हैं?"* (Let's start with a simple greeting.
+How do you say 'Hello' in English?)
   * **Language Selection:** Users must be able to select their conversation language (Language B - e.g., Hindi, Spanish, French) and their target learning language (Language A - e.g., English).
   * **Mixed Language Input:** The system should handle user responses that mix both languages (e.g., a Hindi-speaking user responding mostly in Hindi with English phrases they're learning).
   * **Configurable per User:** Each user can have their own language preference stored in their profile.
+  * **Content Localization:** ALL lesson content (instructions, feedback, prompts) must be available in the user's conversation language.
+The system uses a multilingual content structure with translations.
 * **Speech-to-Text (STT):** The system will use ElevenLabs' ASR model to accurately transcribe the user's spoken responses in both Language A and Language B. The STT must support multi-language detection to handle mixed-language responses.
-* **Text-to-Speech (TTS):** All agent dialogue will be generated using ElevenLabs' high-quality, low-latency TTS, offering a wide variety of voices to keep the experience engaging.
-The TTS should use appropriate language models based on the user's selected conversation language.
+* **Text-to-Speech (TTS):** All agent dialogue will be generated using ElevenLabs' high-quality, low-latency TTS with the `language_code` parameter set to the user's conversation language.
+The TTS must use appropriate language models and voices that support the conversation language.
 * **Pronunciation Feedback (Future Scope):** While initial implementation will focus on comprehension, a future version could leverage STT analysis to provide basic feedback on the user's pronunciation of Language A.
 * **Lesson Progression:** The agent will guide the user through a pre-defined sequence of lessons, tracking their progress and adapting to their pace.
 * **Progress Management:** Users should have the ability to reset their progress across all lessons for testing and practice purposes.